 About Us

 Background: Glasgow played a significant role in the inception of the RSCDS.
 A Glasgow Herald announcement invited persons interested in "Scots Country Dances" to an inaugural meeting in Glasgow on 26 November 1923.
 The RSCDS Glasgow Branch became separate from the ' Society' soon afterwards, hence both have a 'founding' date of 1923. ("Royal" was added in 1951.)
 Other Branches were formed later.
-The Glasgow Branch became a Charity on 1 Jan 1992.
+Glasgow Branch became a Charity on 1 Jan 1992.
 (The Society is a separate charity.)
-For an early history of the Society and Glasgow Branch see article by Alastair McFadyen.
-A more recent history of the Branch is being prepared and will be available in the autumn.
+For an early history of the Society and Glasgow Branch see article by Alastair MacFadyen.
+A more recent history of the Branch will be available soon.

 This worldwide network of Branches provides a great community spirit.

-Seniors We have an active 'Seniors' group who meet a few times a year for lunch with interesting talks from our talented visitors.
-We put 'Seniors' in inverted commas, since all are welcome! ... see more.
+Seniors We have an active 'Seniors' group who meet a few times a year for lunch with interesting talks from talented visitors.
+'Seniors' is in inverted commas, since all are welcome! ... see more.

 Branch Organisation/Governance

-Committee of Management: The RSCDS - Glasgow Branch is a Charity Registered in Scotland and is operated by a Committee whose members are elected at AGM.
-Other branch members, not always on the Committee, help in various ways, e.g. editing the Newsletter, maintaining the website.
-Do get in touch if you would like to be involved or have any suggestions.
-Contact Us
+Committee of Management: RSCDS - Glasgow Branch is a Charity Registered in Scotland, operated by a Committee, elected at the yearly AGM in May.
+Other non-Committee members, help: e.g. editing the Newsletter, maintaining the website.

-Rules: These provide guidance for the specific needs of the Glasgow Branch.
+Constitution and Rules: provide guidance for the operation of Glasgow Branch.

-Newsletters: Members receive interesting Newsletters, giving reports on events and details of future Branch activities.
+Newsletters: Members receive 3 per year, with reports on events and details of Branch activities.

-The photo below was taken in 1960 in front of ~134,000 people at the European Cup Final between Frankfurt and Real Madrid at Hampden.
+The photo below from 1960 in front of ~134,000 people at the European Cup Final between Frankfurt and Real Madrid at Hampden.
 Had they come to watch the dancing?

 ^